openshift/installer/docs/user/aws/iam.md

 the account.
 This is a highly privileged account and not recommended for usage beyond configuring initial account and billing settings, an initial set of users, and locking it down.

-Before proceeding with the OpenShift install, you should create a secondary IAM administrative user following the steps outlined here:
+Before proceeding with the OpenShift install, you should create a IAM administrative user following the steps outlined here:

 [AWS: Creating an IAM User in Your AWS Account][user-create]